 Photo showing Obi

 Vinyl album: AMP 2007 (A&M/Alfa Records, Japan, 1979/1980?).
 Single sleeve.
 Front cover is St Jerome, as original Japanese issue, Japanese cat number at top right (together with US number).
 Back has St Jerome again, on a sort of Renaissance roller blind, with track details below.
-At the bottom, US address, with "Made in Japan/ALFA Records Inc." There may have been a red Obi (see pic below, which I THINK is this release), but not with the copy I have.
+At the bottom, US address, with "Made in Japan/ALFA Records Inc." A red Obi comes with this release.
 Labels are A&M silver.